jatanassian/array-methods-js/README.md

 # DOM Array Methods
-This project makes use of high order array methods (forEach, map, sort, filter, reduce) You can add a person, double their wealth, sort them by richest, filter out the non-millionaires, and calculate the total wealth.
+This project makes use of high order array methods (forEach, map, sort, filter, reduce).
+You can add a person, double their wealth, sort them by richest, filter out the non-millionaires, and calculate the total wealth.

 ## Screenshots